leahgaeta/C-References/README.md

 - strprac.c shows examples of using string functions in the string header file
 - LL_Fun_with_Delete.c shows a general example of code to delete any element in a linked list, no matter where it is
 - LL_Join.c illustrates how to combine two linked lists together
+- LL_Add_to_Beginning.c describes how to add an item to the beginning of a linked list within int main()

 The PDF notes in this repo: